-The Motor Vehicle Rental Tax is a levied on the rental of motor vehicles in Virginia, whether from a rental business or from an automobile dealership or other establishment, for a period of less than 12 months.
+The Motor Vehicle Rental Tax is a tax levied on the rental of motor vehicles in Virginia for a period of less than 12 months, whether from a rental business or from an automobile dealership or other establishment.

 - 4% Rental Tax: This tax is imposed on the cost for rental of motor vehicles with a gross vehicle weight rating or gross combined weight rating of 26,000 pounds or less.

-- 4% Local Tax: This component, also called "Additional Rental Tax," is levied on the rental cost for motor vehicles, regardless of weight, but does not apply to motorcycles and mobile homes.
+- 4% Local Tax: This tax is in addition to the 4% rental tax and is levied on the rental cost for motor vehicles, regardless of weight, but does not apply to motorcycles or mobile homes.

 Exemptions from the Rental Tax